apache/kvrocks-website/community/data-structure-on-rocksdb.md

 ## ZSet

-Redis zset is set with sorted property, so it's a little different from other types. it must be able to search with the member, as well as to retrieve members with score range.
+Redis zset is set with sorted property, so it's a little different from other types.
+It must be able to search with the member, as well as to retrieve members with score range.

 #### zset metadata